Khaplu: Geography

 Khaplu lies at the base of the Karakoram Range.

-In contrast to Skardu and Shigar, the territory of Khaplu was not focused on a single large river valley, but was instead spread over the three valleys of Shayok, namely on the territory of the present town of Khaplu, the valley of Thalle River, and the Hushe/Saltoro Valley.
-The area around the mouth of the river in the Thalle Shayok formed the western border of the kingdom.
+In contrast to Skardu and Shigar, the territory of Khaplu was not focused on a single large river valley, but was instead spread over the three valleys of Shyok, namely on the territory of the present town of Khaplu, the valley of Thalle River, and the Hushe/Saltoro Valley.
+The area around the mouth of the river in the Thalle Shyok formed the western border of the kingdom.

-Today Ganache district, whose administrative centre is located in Khaplu, covers Balghar and Daghoni in addition to the mouth of the Indus in Shayok.
+Today Ghanche District, whose administrative centre is located in Khaplu, covers Balghar and Daghoni in addition to the mouth of the Indus in Shyok.
 It includes the former Kingdom of Kiris as a military bulwark against incursions of the Skardu and Shigar.
 In Haldi, in eastern Hushe/Saltoro Tal, was another fortress.

 Tourism

 Raja Palace is a beautiful building and the last and best Tibetan-style palace in Pakistan.
 Khaplu Khanqah is attributed to Mir Mukhtar Akhyar and was built in 1712 AD/1124 AH.